Arrest and interview

 The Danger of Police Bias

 The prosecution then present the facts to fit the case so that the client's guilt is the only reasonable explanation for a jury.
-Murder cases are often won by the defence team putting an alternative explanation of what has happened before the jury.
+Murder cases are often won by the defence team putting an alternative explanation of what has happened before the jury, and this where an experience murder solicitor can play an essential role.

 Because the risk of prejudice or confirmation bias by the police and prosecution is real, the defence should be prepared to reinvestigate the case or at least parts of it themselves.
 This means that anything which is damaging to the client which could have another explanation must be explored fully.
 There are no ‘long shots'.
 Every aspect of what the police say happened needs to be critically examined and tested if necessary.
 No stone should be left unturned.
-Where there is a potential life sentence in the offing for a guilty verdict for the person charged with murder, there are no long shots, only possibilities which must be followed up.
+Where there is a potential life sentence in the offing for the person charged with murder, all reasonable possibilities which may help must be followed up.

 The client - a full member of the defence team